h2oai/h2o-tutorials/tutorials/sparkling-water/README.md

    isSpam("We tried to contact you re your reply to our offer of a Video Handset?
 750 anytime any networks mins?
 UNLIMITED TEXT?", dlModel, hashingTF, idfModel, h2oContext)
    ```

-15. At this point you finished your 1st Sparkling Water Machine Learning application.
+15. At this point, you have finished your 1st Sparkling Water Machine Learning application.
 Hack and enjoy!
 Thank you!